About Intersection for the Arts

 Daniel’s job is to make sure Intersection’s members and staff have a great space to work in and to be a resource on all things ‘space’.
 His favorite part of the job is working with all of Intersection’s extraordinary artists.
 He has worked across theatre and the arts in his native Australia and London for more than 9 years.
 His work in set/costume design and production for live performance has given him the opportunity to work on productions for international opera companies, Australian national tours as well as for the West End and Broadway.
 When he’s not pretending he works for the NASA space program, you can find him also working for local opera company Opera Parallèle, catching a show around town (maybe by LevyDance where he is a board member) or catching up on his current TV guilty pleasure.
 Daniel is curious about new approaches to a sustainable arts industry in San Francisco.

 Izzy is in charge of Intersection’s creative outreach and promotion.
-Her job is to design and curate innovative content for Intersection’s website, newsletter, and social media.
-Over the past 4 years, she has worked in the Bay Area arts sector for various art galleries, organizations, and artists.
-Her work experiences include planning events for students at the Berkeley Art Museum and Pacific Film Archive, teaching art to elementary students, managing communications for two fine art galleries, and volunteering for non-profits like Critical Resistance and the Prison Yoga Project.
-Last year, Izzy received her Bachelor’s degree in History of Art from the University of California, Berkeley.
-Now at Intersection, she loves to learn about the creative minds making art and change in the Bay Area.
-When she’s not in the office, she can be found at the ceramic studio, on a hike, or color coding her calendar.
+Her job is to design and curate innovative content for our website, newsletter, and social media.
+Over the last 4 years, she has worked in the Bay Area arts sector at several museums, galleries, and organizations.
+Her past work experiences include planning events at the Berkeley Art Museum and Pacific Film Archive, teaching art to elementary students, managing communications at two art galleries, and volunteering for non-profits like Critical Resistance and Prison Yoga Project.
+Alongside her job at Intersection, Izzy currently works in the education department at de Young Museum.
+Last year, Izzy received her BA in History of Art from the University of California, Berkeley.
+When she’s not in the office, she can be found in the ceramic studio, on a hike, or color coding her calendar.